Indonesian Air Force: Sukarno era (1950–1967)

-30 September movement and the overthrow of Sukarno (1966–1970)
+New Order era (1967–1998)

 The coup attempt led by the 30 September Movement in 1965 changed everything and a new anti-communist regime from the Army, led by Major General Suharto, took power.
 The Chief of Staff of the Air Force, Air Marshall Omar Dani was removed from his position and court-martialed for his purported involvement in the coup.
 Ties with the Eastern bloc countries were cut, and thus support and spare parts for the planes became short.
+Unlike other branches of the Indonesian Armed Forces, the Air Force was broadly not implicated in the Indonesian mass killings of 1965–1966, due to the purported leftist sympathies of its members.
 By August 1968 the situation was critical, and in early 1970, the Chief of Staff of the Air Force, Suwoto Sukandar, said that the spare parts situation meant that only 15–20 percent of aircraft were airworthy.
 The MiG force made its farewell flight with a flypast of Jakarta in 1970.
-The relatively new MiG-19s were sold to Pakistan.
+Several of the relatively new MiG-19s were sold to Pakistan.
 By October 1970, only one Tu-16 was still flying, but after an in-flight engine failure, it too was grounded.
 But despite the problems, the Air Force still served with distinction in fighting militant remnants of the CPI in Java's provinces, particularly in Central and East Java.

 With Suharto's assumption of the presidency and the office of Commander in Chief in 1967, the focus shifted to fighting the communist PGRS/Paraku insurgency.
 The Air Force launched Operation Lightning Strike (Operasi Samber Kilat) to support ground troops eradicate Sarawak communists that were present in West Kalimantan and along Indonesia-Malaysia border by dropping troops to the target area, dropping logistical assistance, VIP transportation, medical evacuation and recon flights.
 The Air Force deployed Air Squadron 6 and 7 which were equipped with Mi-4, Bell 204B and UH-34D helicopters to the operation.

-Rebirth (1970–1980)

 The Air Force began to be re-equipped by receiving former Royal Australian Air Force (RAAF) CAC Sabres – an Australian re-design of the F-86 Sabre – to replace the MiG-21s.
 The Sabre was used by the TNI-AU until 1982.
-In 1973, the United States supplied military assistance including T33s trainers and UH-34D helicopters in exchange for four old MiG-21F-13s.
+In 1973, the United States supplied military assistance including T-33 trainers and UH-34D helicopters in exchange for four old MiG-21F-13s.
 Pakistan Air Force took over the responsibility to train Indonesian pilots in the Sabre and in logistical aspects of the Air Force.
 Over the next three years, the US supplied 16 North American Rockwell OV-10 Broncos counter-insurgency aircraft and F-5E/F Tiger II fighters, in exchange for which the Indonesian Air Force handed over the majority of its remaining MiG-21F-13s, which were used to form a US Air Force Aggressor squadron.
 Indonesia also purchased BAE Hawk Mk 53s from the United Kingdom in the 1970s.

 The Indonesian Air Force took part in the 1975 Indonesian invasion of East Timor.